 - A 40% discount is reduced to 10%,

 - A 30% or less discount is reduced to 0%.

 - Protected No Claims Discount

-With this kind of protection you may make up to two unlimited claims in a three-year period without losing your No Claims Discount.
-However, claims for window breakage, fire or theft claims will not be considered as a claim for this purpose.
+With this kind of protection, you may make up to two unlimited claims in a three-year period without losing your No Claims Discount.
+Claims for window breakage, or up to two fire or theft claims will not be considered as a claim for this purpose.

 This type of protection is a combination of those outlined above.
 It allows you to make up to two unlimited claims in a three-year period without losing your No Claims Discount.
 We allow windscreen claims and up to two fire & theft claims before we would consider them a claim.
 If you make more than two claims however, Step back No Claims Discount applies.

 If you have any questions about the No Claims Discount, Call us on 1890 666 888.

 For information on No Claims Discounts and Car Insurance, visit here.